 4. It’s Hard to Find Notes to Buy

 Another false fact!
 For anyone just starting out and looking to buy notes, the fact is they’re probably only going to buy in small amounts (under ten notes).
 With this number, there are plenty of other investors and small hedge funds that are continuously selling these quantities.

 The key to conquering this challenge is twofold.
 The first is the need to network!
 In order to find these other investors and small hedge funds, you need to get out there and meet others in your industry.
-A great way to do this is through meet-up groups, seminars, Linked-In, Facebook and other organizations.
-One of the recommendations I make to all of our students is that upon graduation from Keyhole Academy, they create an email that they send to friends, family and associates announcing the venture they’ve embarked on.
+A great way to do this is through meetup groups, seminars, LinkedIn, Facebook, and other organizations.
+One of the recommendations I make to all of our students is, upon graduation from Keyhole Academy, they’ll create an email they send to friends, family, and associates announcing the venture they’ve embarked on.
 This should include what they’re now doing and what they’re looking for in terms of finding notes.
 It works!

 5. It’s Too Hard to Learn About Investing

-The truth here is that like anything else, if you want to be good at something, you need to work hard.
+The truth here is, like anything else, if you want to be good at something, you need to work hard.
 If you want to be really good at something, you need to work hard and smart.

-My online course allows students to go at their own pace and each chapter has quizzes, videos, and audio–a final exam is given at the end.
-You can repeat the course as many times as you like.
+My online course allows students to go at their own pace and each chapter has quizzes, videos, and audio.
+A final exam is given at the end.
+You can repeat the course as many times as you’d like.

-It was important for me to address each of the above concerns so that potential investors can truly understand the real facts about investing in seconds.
-The truth is I’m continually gaining knowledge learning from others and love to share what I’ve learned with others.
+It was important for me to address each of the above concerns so potential investors can truly understand the real facts about investing in second mortgages.
+The truth is I’m continually gaining knowledge by learning from others and sharing that knowledge openly with my peers and students.